Uyanide/Spotify_Lyrics/README.md

-A scripting-friendly small utility that talks directly to DBus, fetchs & caches & displays (as plain text) lyrics of the currently playing song from Spotify.
+A scripting-friendly small utility that talks directly to DBus, fetchs & caches & displays (as plain text) lyrics of the currently playing track from Spotify.
 This can also be used to partially control the player state of Spotify such as toggling play-pause and seeking to certain positions.

 Currently included methods to get lyrics: